julien6387/supvisors/docs/configuration.rst

 Basically, the rules file contains rules that define how applications and programs should be started and stopped, and the quality of service expected.
 It relies on the Supervisor group and program definitions.

+.. note:: *About the declaration of Supervisor groups/processes in the rules file*

+        It is important to notice that all applications declared in this file will be considered as *managed* by **Supvisors**.
+        The main consequence is that **Supvisors** will try to ensure that one single instance of the program is running over all the nodes considered.
+If two instances of the same program are running on two different nodes, **Supvisors** will consider there is a conflict.
+Only the *managed* applications have an entry in the navigation menu of the **Supvisors** web page.

+        The groups declared in Supervisor configuration files and not declared in the rules file will thus be considered as *unmanaged* by **Supvisors**.
+So they have no entry in the navigation menu of the **Supvisors** web page.
+        There can be as many running instances of the same program as Supervisor allows over the available nodes.

 If the `lxml <http://lxml.de>`_ package is available on the system, **Supvisors** uses it to validate